AhmedLimem/Digital-control-of-Electronics-converters/README.md

 This project involves modifying existing commands of  in analog mode by a digital control with display.

 These commands are intended for:
-- Chopper Voltage Lift.
+- Chopper Voltage Lift
-- Single-phase rectifier.
+- Single-phase rectifier
-- Single-phase and three-phase dimmer.
+- Single-phase and three-phase dimmer

 For its AC converters, it is necessary to design a stable sector synchronization signal and then establish the phase delay control.
 An offset of 120 ° then 240 ° will allow us to accurately determine the zero crossing times of the other synchronization phases.